Hard questions for those who believe CO2 is causing climate change

 Antarctic researchers say two things:

-First, they discovered that the greenhouse effect works in reverse in Antarctica, and in the Arctic as well, according to Holger Schmithusen of the Alfred-Wegener-Institut Helmholtz-Zentrum für Polar- und Meeresforschung.
+First, they discovered that the greenhouse effect works in reverse in Antarctica during winter, and in the Arctic as well, according to Holger Schmithusen of the Alfred-Wegener-Institut Helmholtz-Zentrum für Polar- und Meeresforschung.
 See his paper Antarctic Specific Features of the Greenhouse Effect: A Radiative Analysis Using Measurements and Models

 By the way, Alfred Wegener was the guy who figured out that the earth’s crust is made of moving plates, but it took 50 years for the “scientific consensus” to stop resisting his idea, one that any grade-school student could see easily.